How To Get Your Site Live Ready In 8 Easy Steps

 2. Prep Your Home Page

 Once your dev is ready, you'll want to put together your home page.
-Fredrik, Barbara, and the VR site look stunning right out of the box, and all you really need to do is add a unique cover photo.
+Fredrik and the Vision site look stunning right out of the box, and all you really need to do is add a unique cover photo.

 There are also a few additional modules you can choose to enable, depending on your site.
 These can add some extra flavour to your home page, but are by no means mandatory.